In this article, we describe twenty such uncommon symptoms which may shock many MSers.

 - Stay at a mile’s distance from office politics and don’t even participate in any gossip.

-- Keep yourself away from office stress.
+- Keep yourself away from office stress – stress leads to a flare (attack) in MS.

 - Always go to the restroom before a presentation or a meeting..